intel/tcf/doc/04-HOWTOs.rst

 to maintain the target acquired and powered while potentially debugging or testing other things, run in a separate console, run::

-  $ tcf -a ALLOCID nwa qu04a --hold
+  $ tcf -a ALLOCID acquire nwa qu04a --hold
   OoOWEa: NOT ALLOCATED!
 Holdin allocation ID given with -a allocation ID OoOWEa: [+224.5s] keeping alive during state 'active'